msaberp/web-crawler-comparison/README.md

 Both crawlers accept a parameter to adjust the number of concurrent workers:

+- When using the Makefile: Use the `WORKERS` variable (e.g., `make run-python WORKERS=50`)
-- Python: Pass a number as a command-line argument
+- Python direct execution: Pass a number as a command-line argument
-- Go: Use the `-workers` flag
+- Go direct execution: Use the `-workers` flag

 ## Output